justinmeiners/efficient-programming-with-components/05_swap.md

 which could be done on a given machine.
 Basically you know it's as fast as assembly language.

-These are two fundamental and different kinds of efficiency.
+These are two fundamental and different kinds of efficiency[^absolute-efficiency-history].

 People say, "Alex you use C++ because you sold out to dark forces".
 If I sold out to dark forces, I wouldn't be working at my age.